 Laird Family Estate is located just off of Highway 29 near the intersection of Oak Knoll Road.
-Here is a bit of Napa trivia.
-The original plans for this winery facility were to be used by nearby Dominus Estate.
+A bit of Napa trivia to get your attention: the original plans for this winery were to be used by nearby Dominus Estate.
 However Dominus decided upon a totally different design and with a few modifications, Laird used their original design.

 The bank told them to “do some homework” before they would lend any money.
 Looking through the phone book Ken saw merely 8 Napa wineries listed and the only one he recognized was Robert Mondavi.
 Short story told, he met Robert at the site of what was going to be Ken’s new vineyard and Robert told Ken what to plant and said he would buy the grapes for the next 20 years.
 Good timing on that partnership as Mondavi’s fledgling winery was merely 2 years old at this time!

-More good timing occurred in the early 1980’s when the Lairds purchased land in the Carneros region which at that time was pretty much just known to supply good grazing land for sheep.
+More good timing occurred in the early 1980’s when the Lairds purchased land in the Carneros region which at that time more known as providing good grazing land for sheep.
 Today the Carneros is Napa’s world renowned cool climate terroir – ideal for producing top quality Pinot noir and Chardonnay.
 Currently Laird is one of Napa’s largest growers, managing over 2000 acres.
-This is very much a family affair with Ken & Gail’s children involved including Justin who oversees all their vineyards.
+With so many acres they have a wide diversity of grapes to choose from for their wines.